py2ai/py2ai.github.io/_posts/2020-10-22-Make-an-Interactive-Particle-Swarm-Optimization-algorithm.md

 mathjax: true
 title: How to make an interactive PSO algorithm in Python
 ---
 <br>
 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xEQv9YdvRiA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 <br>

 Hello friends, today we will use Matplotlib in Python to make an interactive PSO environment, where you can change the target as well as the number of particles including their various parameters.

 # IMPORTANT

 Please note that the files below are intended for Python 3, and not for Python2.
-Use Matplotlib version 2.2.4
+Use Matplotlib and Numpy

 1) Draggable.py
 2) main.py